-These colourful rainbow dyed oats are perfect for babies and toddlers who still like to put everything in their mouths!
-Find out how to dye oats with food colouring in order to create this taste-safe—and cost-effective—rainbow oat sensory bin for your kids.
+These colorful rainbow dyed oats are perfect for babies and toddlers who still like to put everything in their mouths!
+Find out how to dye oats with food coloring in order to create this taste-safe—and cost-effective—rainbow oat sensory bin for your kids.

 Sensory bins are a great way to entertain toddlers and preschoolers while also helping them develop a variety of different practical skills, like gross and fine motor skills.